marprin/laravel-midtrans/README.md

                 'price' => 10000
             ];

-            // Send this options if you want credit card request processed with 3DS
+            // Send this options if you use 3Ds in credit card request
             $credit_card_option = [
                 'secure' => true,
                 'channel' => 'migs'